avatarkey/macos-webm-to-mp4-converter/README.md

 # WEBM to MP4 Converter

    A simple GUI application to convert WEBM files to MP4 format using Python and FFmpeg.
+   Sometimes the filesizes of same .mp4 and .webm might differ.

    ## Prerequisites